Keto Asian Sticky Chicken is an easy, low carb dish that can be made in under 30 minutes.

 Also, as I repeatedly mention in most of my Keto recipe posts, always take count of your macros.
 Onions and Soy sauce when consumed in large quantities, can take you off ketosis.
 However, most of these recipes call for limited quantities of these ingredients and when you consume in two or three portions, it really is okay.

-Let us see how we can prepare Keto Chilli Chicken!
+Let us see how we can prepare Keto Asian Sticky Chicken!

 Marinate the cubed boneless chicken pieces in salt, ground pepper, a teaspoon of soy sauce, chili sauce and vinegar, and beaten egg for about fifteen minutes.
 Heat sufficient olive oil in a pan for shallow/deep frying.
 Coat the marinated chicken pieces in psyllium husk before frying.
 Psyllium husk is the binding agent here.
 Remove and keep it aside.